Berat03/dusa_website/README.md

 ### Next Steps:
 - **Calender**: Add a Calender page
 - **Content**: Simplify fill with more context
-- **Backend**: Conntect Blog and Gallery backends to S3 buckets, will use Golang (good for backend's and also I like the language).
+- **Backend**: Connect Blog and Gallery backends to S3 buckets, will use Golang (good for backend's and also I like the language).

 ![Development Log 2](./logs/log2.gif)